 Google provides a useful tool where you can add locations in bulk.
 This allows you to keep a list of locations in a separate document, then simply copy and paste them into the location settings.
 This is especially useful if you have a lot of postcodes or city names.

-Location groups can also be an easy way to set up targeting for areas around your business.
-If you have your business address integrated with Google Ads, Google will automatically pick locations around you.
-It’s sort of like an automated radius targeting option.
+Location groups can also be an easy way to set up targeting for local areas around your business.
+If your business address is integrated with Google Ads, Google will automatically pick locations around you.
+It’s like an automated radius targeting option.

 Under the “advanced options” there are two settings which can be changed.
 The first is who you want to ‘target’.
 The second settings are the ‘exclusions’.